ruby-news/ruby-news.github.io/contribute.md

 We recommend using markdown because:

 * Markdown files can have either .md or .markdown extension.
-* It's Simple and fast to finish an article in markdown.
+* It's simple enough hence faster to write an article in markdown.
 * It doesn't need any opening and closing tag.
 * Uniform styles are automatically fetched from our codebase.